UAE's ADNH to offer 40% of its catering business in IPO

 Abu Dhabi National Hotels announced Monday that it will proceed with an initial public offering (IPO) for its catering business, ADNH Catering.

 The company revealed its plans to offer 900 million Shares, representing 40 per cent of its share capital, through an IPO on the Abu Dhabi Securities Exchange (ADX).
-The company did not disclose the offer price, which will be announced when subscriptions open on October 7 and end on October 14 for UAE retail investors and eligible employees and on October 15 for professional investors.
+However, the offer price was undisclosed, which will be announced when subscriptions open on October 7 and end on October 14 for UAE retail investors and eligible employees and on October 15 for professional investors.

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.